primev/mev-commit-docs/newdocs/do/providers/registering-as-a-provider.md

     }
     ```

-    In order to stake, we need to first add funds to the Ethereum wallet created for the node.
+    In order to stake, we need to first add funds to the Ethereum wallet created for the node on the mev-commit chain.

-    *   Get the Ethereum wallet address of the node
+    *   Get the wallet address of the node

         ```bash
         > curl localhost:13523/topology | jq